justjake/quickjs-emscripten/doc/quickjs-emscripten/classes/QuickJSAsyncContext.md

 true if the object is alive

-false after the object has been [[dispose]]d
+false after the object has been [dispose](QuickJSAsyncContext.md#dispose)d

 #### Source

-quickjs-emscripten-core/dist/index.d.ts:768
+quickjs-emscripten-core/dist/index.d.ts:769

 ***